 This managerial process can provide a variety of benefits to businesses that choose to employ the strategy:

-Increased productivity in employees as all staff understand what is expected of them and how their job tasks contribute to overall company success.
+- Increased productivity.
+The whole team understands what is expected of them and how their tasks contribute to overall company success.

-Streamlined business processes as managers create a careful framework with strategic methods to follow so day-to-day tasks aren’t scattered and disuniform.
+- Streamlined business processes.
+Managers create a framework with proven TQM methods so that day-to-day tasks aren’t unorganized.

-Since it is focused entirely on an overarching business strategy, sales managers need to understand the principles of TQM to be successful when implementing it for their business.
+Since it is focused entirely on an overarching business strategy, sales managers need to understand the principles of TQM to be successful when implementing this strategy for their business.

 Overall, this means that although TQM can help your business (through increased productivity), the entire process you come up with should be based on solving for the customer.

 Although it involves the entire company, TQM is a management style established, coordinated, and led by company leaders.

 You, the manager, work to unite your organization and develop strategies and plans that provide your employees with the training they need to succeed and a sense of direction from the processes you lay out for them.

 Essentially, you’re one of the fundamental pillars of the TQM process's success.
 Without setting goals and objectives and actively communicating with employees, it will be challenging to achieve success.